Hilbert Schemes and Toric Degenerations for Low Degree Fano Threefolds: Stanley-Reisner Schemes and Degenerations

 We recall the correspondence between unimodular triangulations and degenerations of toric varieties.
 Consider some lattice $M$ and some lattice polytope $\nabla\subset M_\QQ$ in the associated $\QQ$-vector space.
 By $\PP(\nabla)$ we denote the toric variety

 where $S_\nabla$ is the semigroup in $M\times \ZZ$ generated by the elements $(u,1)$, $u\in \nabla \cap M$.
-By Theorem 8.3 and Corollary 8.9 of \cite{sturmfels:96a}, square-free initial ideals of the toric ideal of $\PP(\nabla)$ are exactly the Stanley-Reisner ideals of unimodular regular triangulations of $\nabla$, see loc. cit. for definitions.
+By Theorem 8.3 and Corollary 8.9 of \cite{sturmfels:96a}, square-free initial ideals of the toric ideal of $\PP(\nabla)$ are exactly the Stanley-Reisner ideals of unimodular regular triangulations of $\nabla$, see loc.~cit.~for definitions.

 We now describe the triangulated two-spheres we will need.
 First of all, let $T_4=\partial \Delta_3$, $T_5=(\partial \Delta_2)*(\partial \Delta_1)$, and for $6\leq i \leq 10$, let $T_i$ be the unique triangulation of the sphere with $i$ vertices having valencies four and five.\footnote{The $T_i$ arise naturally as the boundary complexes of the convex deltahedra (excluding the icosahedron).} For concrete realizations of these triangulations, see \cite[Figure 1]{paperone}.
-The corresponding Stanley-Reisner schemes $\PP(T_i*\Delta_0)$ satisfy some nice properties: \begin{thm}[{See \cite[Section 3]{paperone}}] Let $4\leq i \leq 10$ and $d=2i-4$ and let $V_d$ be a general rank one degree $d$ Fano threefold.
+The corresponding Stanley-Reisner schemes $\PP(T_i*\Delta_0)$ satisfy some nice properties: \begin{thm}[{See \cite[\S 3]{paperone}}] Let $4\leq i \leq 10$ and $d=2i-4$ and let $V_d$ be a general rank one index one degree $d$ smooth Fano threefold.
 Then $V_{d}$ degenerates to $\PP(T_i*\Delta_0)$ in its anticanonical embedding.
 Furthermore, $[\PP(T_i*\Delta_0)]\in\hilb_d$ is a smooth point. \end{thm}

-This theorem alone allows us to locate the position of toric Fano threefolds of degree $d$ with at most Gorenstein singularities in $\hilb_d$ for $2<d< 10$.
-Indeed, using the classification of such varieties by \cite{kreuzer} and computer calculations with { \verb+TOPCOM+}, we verify that for any such variety $X$ of degree $d=2i-4$, its moment polytope has a regular unimodular triangulation of the form $T_i*\Delta_0$.
+This theorem alone allows us to determine the position of toric Fano threefolds of degree $d$ with at most Gorenstein singularities in $\hilb_d$ for $2<d< 10$:

+\begin{prop} For $d=4,6,8$, let $X$ be a toric Fano threefold of degree $d$ with at most Gorenstein singularities.
+Then $[X]$ is a smooth point on the component of $\hilb_d$ corresponding to $V_d$.
+In particular, $X$ always admits an embedded smoothing to a smooth Fano threefold. \end{prop} \begin{proof} Using the classification of such varieties by \cite{kreuzer} and computer calculations with { \verb+TOPCOM+}, we verify that for any such variety $X$ of degree $d=4,6$, its moment polytope has a regular unimodular triangulation of the form $T_i*\Delta_0$, $i=4,5$.
 Thus, $X$ degenerates to $\PP(T_i*\Delta_0)$, so $[X]$ is a smooth point of $\hilb_d$ on the same component as $[V_d]$.
-We sum this up as \begin{prop} For $d=4,6,8$, let $X$ be a toric Fano threefold of degree $d$ with at most Gorenstein singularities.
-Then $[X]$ is a smooth point on the component of $\hilb_d$ corresponding to $V_d$.
-In particular, $X$ always admits an embedded smoothing to a smooth Fano threefold. \end{prop} \begin{remark} Alternatively, one may use { \verb+4ti2+} to show that any such $X$ is a complete intersection of the same type as $V_d$. \end{remark} \begin{ex} There is a single toric Fano threefold of degree $4$ with Gorenstein singularities, which is cut out by the quartic $x_1x_2x_3x_4-x_0^4$.
-A degeneration to $\PP(T_4*\Delta_0)$ is given by degenerating the quartic to its first term. \end{ex}